 Recognition of Academic Achievement

 Mills College encourages students to work toward their full intellectual potential in many ways including recognizing students' outstanding achievements through honors, awards, and nominations for national recognition.
 The following awards are open to all students regardless of major.
 Awards are also given at the departmental level.
 It is a Mills tradition that recognition of academic achievement in the form of special awards is not disclosed until the public announcement at Convocation or Commencement.
-See Student Awards on the Mills website for a complete listing.
+See Student Awards for a complete listing.